Circumpolar Rock Garden

 I don't think they form the characteristic turnip tuber either.
 I

-larkspur and poppies.
-It does well there and seems
+and poppies.
+It does well there and seems to reseed a

 Actea rubra -- red baneberry [ranunculaceae]